-How imaginative thinking leads to bigger profits
+How creative thinking leads to bigger profits

 Creativity is more than just art.